jasp-stats/jaspDescriptives/inst/help/Descriptives.md

   - Kurtosis: Kurtosis of the distribution of the data points.
   - Shapiro-Wilk test
   - Sum: Sum of the data points.
+- Inference:
+  - S.E. mean: Standard error of the mean.
+  - Confidence interval for the mean:
+    - Width: width of the confidence interval.
+    - Method: How should the confidence interval be computed?
+By default, we use a normal model ($\bar{x} \pm z_{95}\times SE$).
+Alternative options are a `T model`, which yields results identical to a one-sample t-test, or `Bootstrap`.
+  - Confidence interval for the std. deviation: a confidence interval for the standard deviation based on bootstrap samples.
+  - Confidence interval for the variance: a confidence interval for the variance based on bootstrap samples.
+  - Bootstrap samples: the number of bootstrap samples to be used.

 ### Output
 -------